biofoundry/lampdiagnosticspcb/README.md

 # lampdiagnosticspcb
-PCB Design for the LAMP Diagnostics device
+PCB Design for the LAMP Diagnostics device.
+Datasheets can be found in the Datasheet folder.

+ My frist KiCAD project, sorry for any errors!

 Based on a device built by Frank B. Myers, Richard H. Henrikson,Jennifer Bone and Luke P. Lee